mr-mixas/Struct-Diff.pm/README.md

 ## diff

-Returns HASH reference to diff between two passed things.
+Returns HASH reference to recursive diff between two passed things.
 Beware when changing diff: some of it's substructures are links to original structures.

     $diff = diff($a, $b, %opts);